catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/Traceability Kit/Software Development View/page_data-provider_software-development-view.md

 ###### Option 2: EDC Asset Structure on Catalog Part Level

-A data provider can link several submodel endpoints to the same EDC asset (referenced by its id).
+A data provider can link several submodel endpoints to the same EDC asset (referenced by its ID).
 This allows to create only one EDC asset (per aspect model) for a catalog part and link all submodels (of the same aspect model) for serialized parts of the catalog part to the same EDC asset.
 The data provider would still need to create separate EDC assets per aspect model as in most cases different usage policies are used for aspect models.

 If a data provider no longer creates EDC assets on the level of submodels, the EDC can no longer authorize a request on a submodel-level.
 For example: If EDC assets are created per catalog part, the EDC can only authorize if the requestor is allowed to see parts of these type in general; if the requestor is allowed to see a actual serialized part, must be authorized by the backend data service executing the request.